EPA Particulate Matter Data -- Analyses using Local Control Strategy: Variables of Primary Interest within CDC and EPA Data

-While there are $123$ variables (columns) and $2,980$ observations (rows) in the larger CSV file that we have archived at \textbf{dryad}, Young and Obenchain (August 2022), the analyses presented here actually use only the $11-$variables described in Table 1 on page 4.
-These $11$ variables are in the smaller CSV file in the same \textbf{dryad} archive that contains just $25$ variables and $2,973$ observations without any \textit{missing values}.
-Six US Counties had NA codes on the rather important PREMdeath variable (FIPS = 8033, 30055, 31091, 46069, 46073 and 49031.)
-A $7^{th}$ NA code occurred for FIPS = 32011 in the IncomIEQ variable, which turned out to be a relatively unimportant variable.
+There are $25$ variables (columns) and $2,973$ observations (rows) in the ``AnalysisFile.csv'' file that we have archived at \textit{dryad}, Young and Obenchain (2022), while the analyses presented here actually use only the $11-$variables described in Table $1$.
+Six US Counties out of the original $2,980$ had NA codes on the rather important PREMdeath variable (fips = 8033, 30055, 31091, 46069, 46073 and 49031), while a $7^{th}$ NA code occurred for fips = 32011 in the IncomIEQ variable, which turned out to be a relatively unimportant confounder.

 The analyses presented here will ultimately focus on ``potential causes'' of Circulatory and Respiratory Mortality within individual US Counties.
 Our focus on the AACRmort variable from the CDC (rather than CRmort) stems primarily from our previous experience [Obenchain, Young and Krstic (2019)] where the \textit{proportion of county residents over 65} was a key predictor of local mortality.
-While we did perform some preliminary analyses using CRmort as the primary $y-$Outcome, we found them to be both more complex and less self-consistent than the corresponding AACRmort analyses that we present below.
+While we did perform some preliminary analyses using CRmort as the primary $y-$Outcome, we found them to be both more complex and less self-consistent than the corresponding AACRmort analyses that we present here.

-Our somewhat surprising and unexpected findings concerning distinct components of pmTOT (i.e. PM$_{2.5}$) focus primarily upon Bvoc, although the Avoc and pmSO4 variables from the EPA were also used in our final analyses.
+Our somewhat surprising and unexpected findings concerning distinct components of pmTOT (i.e. PM$_{2.5}$) focus primarily upon Bvoc, although the Avoc and pmSO4 levels from the EPA are among the confounders considered in our final analyses.